gy-m/Machine_Learning/Edge_Detection/README.md

 ## Repository Status
 * Status - Beta
+* TODOs
+    * Calculate only the convolution time (instead strating and programming running time) for every implementation and compare it to GPU running time (Cuda implementation)
-* TODOs - Fix CPP/Linux project, and update "Installations" section of this file accordingly.
+    * Fix CPP/Linux project, and update "Installations" and "Demonstration" sections of this file accordingly.